Snorkel Vest vs. Life Vest

 - Waist straps or leg straps

 Vests typically come with either straps or zippers.
 These are a personal preference for your comfort.
 Many people enjoy the full support of a zippered snorkel vest while others like the minimal feel of a strap attached bib.
-These choices are completely based on how you’re most comfortable.
+These choices are entirely based on how you’re most comfortable.
 Try on multiple styles before making your purchasing decision.

 Now you have all the information you need to make a good choice when planning your next snorkeling trip.
-Remember each person in your party may have their own personal preferences for a snorkel vest, and they may already own their favorite style.
+Remember each person in your party may have their personal preferences for a snorkel vest, and they may already own their favorite style.
 Getting you comfortably into the water is going to ensure you have the best snorkeling trip.